 In order to develop a broad understanding of the religious lives of Native Americans, we explore diverse practices and worldviews.
 We begin with an examination of how Native American worldviews are unique and differ from modern-Western worldviews.
 With this grounding, we delve into explorations of the multifaceted history of Native American traditions including the Ghost Dance, the Sun Dance, religious freedom issues pertaining to the use of peyote, struggles over sacred places, and complex native engagements with Christianity.
 (Writing-intensive.)
+(Oral Presentations.)
 Open to first year students only.
 (Same as Religious Studies 129.)
 Maximum enrollment, 20.
 Seth Schermerhorn.

 Introduction to Asian-American Studies.